ActivitySim/activitysim/docs/howitworks.rst

   * constants - various constants used throughout the model system, such as person type codes
   * shadow pricing - shadow price calculator and associated utility methods, see :ref:`shadow_pricing`
   * size terms - created by reading the ``destination_choice_size_terms.csv`` input file.
 Index - ``segment`` (see ``activitysim.abm.tables.size_terms.py``)
-  * skims - see :ref:`skims`
+  * skims - each model runs requires skims, but how the skims are defined can vary significantly depending on the ActivitySim implementation.
+The skims class defines Inject injectables to access the skim matrices.
+The skims class reads the skims from the omx_file on disk.
   * table dictionary - stores which tables should be registered as random number generator channels for restartability of the pipeline

 Data Schema
 ~~~~~~~~~~~

-The following table lists the pipeline data tables, each final field, the data type, the step that created it, and the
+Each ActivitySim model includes pipeline data tables, field names, data type, the step that created it, and the
 number of columns and rows in the table at the time of creation.
 The ``other_resources\scripts\make_pipeline_output.py`` script
-uses the information stored in the pipeline file to create the table below for a small sample of households.
+uses the information stored in the pipeline file to create a table specific to the implementation.

 +----------------------------+-------------------------------+---------+------------------------------+------+------+
 | Table                      | Field                         | DType   | Creator                      |NCol  |NRow  |